 Carefully study the depicted subject or plot.
 This is necessary in order to understand the structure, location, and volume of what you are going to portray.
 Otherwise, you risk making many mistakes in the drawing process.

-Determine the scale of the subject and position the sheet of paper correctly (vertically or horizontally)
+Determine the size of the item and position the paper correctly (vertically or horizontally)

 The correct arrangement of the objects of the image primarily depends on the shape of the objects and their dimensional values.
 If we, for example, depict a vertically standing bottle, then it is best to choose the vertical arrangement of a sheet of paper.
 If we depict a car, it is best to choose a horizontal arrangement of a sheet of paper.